michaelchadwick/codana.me/_posts/2015-10-01-gem-warrior-part-3-of-3-gemcutting-101.md

 ### Style Consistency

 I found as the months went by I kept changing my approach as to how I'd code a specific bit of functionality.
 Refactoring is a normal process, and it always felt good to replace some gangly chunk of spaghetti into a leaner, smaller chunk of...penne?
-However, I didn't always change the older pieces that suffered from the *Before Way*, so there's often a mix of paradigms scattered throughout the project, making things look
+However, I didn't always change the older pieces that suffered from the *Before Way*, so there's often a mix of paradigms scattered throughout the project, making things look inconsistent.

 ### Testing
 I've never been good at testing my code.
 TDD and BDD are acronyms I'm familiar with, but I've never gotten beyond doing basic tutorials.
 I *debug*, but I don't test.
 My methods to "test" are: